ZackLarsen/hmm/README.md

 # Hidden Markov Models (HMM)

+### Preprocessing workflow:
+  * Transform the raw data to a series of lists (or generators) of observations, states, and (observation, state) pairs
+  * Split the (observation, state) tuples or pairs into train/test sets
+  * Create the observation_map and state_map using the integer_map() function
+  * Create the transition, emission, and Pi matrices.
+  * Transform the above matrices into log10 probabilities, then save as compressed numpy binary dumps

+### Model training and inference:
+  * Use the Viterbi.py script along with the transition, emission, and Pi matrices to generate the most likely sequence of hidden states.
+Print out the kappa score or accuracy for the test sequences.

 #### According to Dan Jurafsky and James Martin's book Speech and Language Processing https://web.stanford.edu/~jurafsky/slp3/8.pdf, a hidden markov model (HMM) is comprised of the following 5 components:
   * Q: a set of N **states**.
   * A: a **transition probability matrix**, with each element aij representing the probability of transitioning from state i to state j, subject to the constraint that the sum of these elements is 1 (forming a proper probability distribution)